unixag-zw/git-cheat-sheet/README.md

 git cherry-pick -
 ```

-### I want to list the files that have been modified in the current working tree.
+### List the files that have been modified in the current working tree.

 By default, when you call `git diff`, you see all of the content that has been modified in the current working tree (and not yet staged).
 However, you can use the `--stat` modifier to simply list the files that have been modified: